 Ursus String Camp

-Founded in June of 2022, the Ursus String Camp at UTK offers a weeklong intensive instrumental and musical experience for advanced violinists, violists and cellists, aged 12-18, on the beautiful University of Tennessee, Knoxville campus each June.
+Founded in June of 2022, the Ursus String Camp at UTK offers a one-week advanced precollege program for advanced violinists, violists, and cellists, aged 12-18, on the beautiful University of Tennessee, Knoxville campus each June.

 With a small enrollment cap, students will be assured significant access to our world-class string faculty.
 During the day students will have scale and technique class, single instrument ensemble rehearsals, mini lessons during a 2-hour practice time block each morning, afternoon sight singing classes, and master class/seminars each afternoon.
 Regular faculty and student recitals throughout the week cap each day.